MalgoCoder54/malgocoder54.github.io/_posts/2023-12-15-ricreate-landscapes.md

 ## Chapter 4: My New Teams Background

 Last bit...
 I'd love to make the cozy wood cabin even more mine...
-So a desk and a laptop are mandatory :) Here the last prompt:
+So a laptop on the desk is mandatory :) Here the last prompt:

 `now add a surface laptop`